carmartins-dev/portfolio/index.md

 <img src="projects/assets/arpg_prototype/preview_cropped.png" alt="ARPG Cover" width="460" style="image-rendering: pixelated;"><br>

 Both the isometric look of the game and the story-heavy elements I had planned were inspired by titles such as Final Fantasy Tactics.
-I had a lot of fun with this project.
-I was able to develop interesting gameplay systems and explored a lot of compelling game design ideas.
+In this project I was able to develop interesting gameplay systems and explored a lot of compelling game design ideas.

 [Click here](projects/arpg_prototype.md) to take an in-depth look at what I developed for this project, design choices and many other details.